peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

 * The closest value to this object's value, rounded to the specified precision.
-Returns the same value as this object if <code>ctx</code> is null or the precision and exponent range are unlimited.
+If <code>ctx</code> is null or the precision and exponent range are unlimited, returns the same value as this object (or a quiet NaN if this object is a signaling NaN).

 ### Pow
     public EFloat Pow​(EFloat exponent)